ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    {{!VDAF=I-D.draft-irtf-cfrg-vdaf-03}} sharding algorithm.
 This algorithm is run by each client in order to cryptographically protect its measurement.

+Leader:
+: A distinguished aggregator that coordinates input validation and data collection.

 Measurement:
 : A single value (e.g., a count) being reported by a client.
 Multiple measurements may be grouped into a single protocol input.